cyberark/cyberark-conjur-cli/design/general_refactorings.md

 ##### Current state

 In the codebase, there are general errors that are not representative of the actual error that took place.
-The exceptions are not documented in the function documentation in the code.
+The exceptions are not in doctoring of the function  in the code.
-For example, in the following `get_certificate` function, general Exception is being raised if anything goes wrong during the certificate retrieval operation.
+For example of not representative exception without the docstring please take a look  in the following `get_certificate` function, where general Exception  is being raised if anything goes wrong during the certificate retrieval operation.

 ```python
 def get_certificate(self, hostname, port):